hdShang/arxiv-daily/docs/cs-CL/2025-05-30/papers/250524768v1-from-macro-to-micro-probing-dataset-diversity-in-language-model-fine.md

 ---
 layout: default
-title: From Macro to Micro: Probing Dataset Diversity in Language Model Fine-Tuning
+title: "From Macro to Micro: Probing Dataset Diversity in Language Model Fine-Tuning"
 ---

 # From Macro to Micro: Probing Dataset Diversity in Language Model Fine-Tuning